Native Swap Flow

 Let's look at how native cross-chain swaps are done from end-to-end in the Chainflip protocol.
 Chainflip swaps are fire-and-forget, meaning once the deposit is made, the user doesn't need to do anything for the swap to take place.

-Either through the frontend, Chainflip SDK, or directly using the chainflip-CLI client, there are multiple methods of starting a Chainflip Swap.
+Either through the Swapping App (opens in a new tab) or the Chainflip SDK, there are multiple methods of starting a Chainflip Swap:

-- Directly submitting a swap Deposit to a Vault using special transaction metadata (Not yet built)
+- Submitting a swap Deposit directly to a Vault using special transaction metadata (Not yet built)

-Funds sent straight to Chainflip vaults without initiating it using one of these methods will result in the loss of funds, as the network won't know what to do with it.
+Funds sent straight to Chainflip Vaults without using one of these methods will result in the loss of funds, as the network won't know what to do with it.

 All of the above methods will register the swap and essential information, such as:

-- Any call data for a follow-on Cross-Chain Message (such as a Uniswap or external Bridge call)
+- Any additional call data for a follow-on Cross-Chain Message (CCM), such as a Uniswap or external Bridge call

 Once a method is chosen, the user can send their funds on the external chain (BTC, Ethereum, to be swapped in accordance with their chosen method.